 This involves the tenant giving up their occupation of the property to the landlord and the landlord accepting this.
 This may involve the tenant handing over the property’s keys to the landlord and the landlord accepting that the agreement is over and that they now have possession.
 The tenant may remove furniture and their belongings from the property to show the landlord that they are in agreement with ending the tenancy.

-This type of surrender involves the tenant signing a ‘Declaration of Surrender’.
+This type of surrender involves the tenant signing a "Declaration of Surrender".
 This written document then acts as proof as to what was agreed but ultimately the facts speak louder than words.
 I.e has the tenant actually surrendered the property or not?

 Fixed and periodic agreements